networknext/next/cmd/tools/next/README.md

 ## SSH

-To SSH: `next ssh [identifier]`
+To SSH: `next ssh <identifier>`

 SSH into a remote device.
-You must set the SSH key before attempting to connect to a device, otherwise you will get denied.
+You must set the [SSH key](#Key) before attempting to connect to a device, otherwise you will get denied.

+### Key

-To set the SSH key: `next ssh key [path to key file]`
+To set the SSH key: `next ssh key <path to key file>`

 - You can't use '~' in the path directly, it must be expanded by the shell first.
-Or in other words don't quote the argument
+Or in other words, don't quote the argument.

 ## Relay